yan-man/lottery-dapp/README.md

 ### State Changing Functions

-### Notes

-Demo is only supported for the first lottery run.
+**Note**: Demo is only supported for the first lottery run.
 After lottery drawing has occurred and winner has withdrawn funds, re-deploy the contract and restart the front end to try again.

 ## Mechanics